rdmullins/hello-world/README.md

 # Boot Camp Demo Day Spring 2022
 Went to watch Demo Day today.
 Eight very solid presentations, mostly using some combination of React and Django for the back-end.

+# Evernote
+I re-installed Evernote and put the web clipper in my Brave setup.
+Really going to make an effort to use it throughout the bootcamp.